-Today, I’ll be answering the question What are apps and mobile channels?
-First, I’ll share some useful facts.
-Did you know the average adult in the US spends almost three hours on their smartphones daily?
-This statistic shows that just a few years ago, TV had a monopoly on people’s attention, and today things have changed.
+Today, I’ll answer the question, what are apps and mobile channels?
+First, I’ll share some valuable facts.
+Did you know the average adult in the US spends almost three hours on their smartphone daily?
+This statistic shows that TV monopolized people’s attention just a few years ago, and today things have changed.

 Two-thirds of internet users use apps to shop on their smartphones.
 The meaning of this is that individuals look for reviews instead of approaching salespeople.
 It also means they buy directly using their mobile phones and tablets.
 I’ll analyze this topic in detail next: